cretara/cretara/README.md

 # 💼 About Me

 I have more than 18 years of experience as a full-stack engineer, architect, and developer.
-Throughout my career, I've taken on challenging projects that have tested my creativity, team building, and [...]
+Throughout my career, I've taken on challenging projects that have tested my creativity, team-building, and problem-solving skills.
+I enjoy learning and am passionate about building great products with the latest technologies.
 I have a deep admiration for the technologies, frameworks, and open-source platforms that have powered my creations.
-The open-source ecosystem is a vibrant community of brilliant minds collaborating t[...]
+The open-source ecosystem is a vibrant community of brilliant minds collaborating and sharing knowledge.

 # 🌐 Portfolio
 [Cretara.dev portfolio site](https://cretara.dev)